policy grievances modified Mon Oct 10 2022 13:55:16 GMT-0400 (Eastern Daylight Time)

 Alternative Dispute Resolution/Mediation Services

 To facilitate informal resolution of disputes among employees and supervisors, the university maintains an Ombuds Office.
 This office provides facilitated discussions, alternative dispute resolution services, and mediation services to employees and supervisors who mutually agree to participate in alternative dispute resolution processes.
 At no time during the grievance process or during facilitated discussions, alternative dispute resolution, or mediation processes will a representative of the Ombuds Office assume an advocacy role or serve as a personal advisor of the grievant or respondent.
 Additional information regarding the Ombuds Office and its services is available at http://louisville.edu/ombuds.
-Additional information regarding the University Mediation Procedure is available at http://louisville.edu/provost/what-we-do/Mediation040301.pdf.
+For additional information regarding mediation, please contact the Employee Relations Team at email@example.com.

 [Transition Note: The deadline specified above supersedes any longer deadline specified in the university’s general mediation procedures, provided the employee receives appropriate notice of the shorter deadline, pending revision or clarification to mediation procedures.]